dmfs/androidcarrot/README.md

 {{ $locale.code }}  : renders the language tag of the current locale, e.g. `en-US`
 ```

-## More Bindings
+## Additional Bindings

-In addition this library provides a few more Bindings for other purposes:
+In addition this library provides a few more Bindings for other purposes.

 ### `BundleBindings`